NguyenAnhDuc-090297/cxi_java/README.md

 # cxi_java
-get key with label attribute
+get key with label attribute,
 add CryptoServerCXI lib to use CryptoServerCXI class